 2. Return hips and lower back to neutral

-3. Re-position shoulders
+3. Re-position your rib cage

 Gently roll your shoulders back and down.

 “Tuck your shoulder blades into your back pockets”

 5. Elongate/retract neck

 This will prevent your neck from poking forward.